In Time for Fall Shopping Afterpay Celebrates New Brands and Afterpay Day

 SAN FRANCISCO, Aug.
 18, 2020 /PRNewswire/ -- Afterpay (ASX:APT), the leader in "Buy Now, Pay Later" payments, announced today that it has partnered with the top beauty, fitness and casual fashion retailers including Charlotte Tilbury, Fenty Skin, FILA, Huda Beauty, PUMA, vineyard vines - offering shoppers a more flexible way to pay just in time for fall and back-to-school shopping.

-Additionally, Afterpay is once again celebrating its U.S. customers with its bi-annual Afterpay Day sale with deals and promotions from the best fashion, beauty and lifestyle retailers and brands.
-Consumers can visit Afterpay.com to access these special promotions and discounts from thousands of participating merchants such as SHEIN, tarte cosmetics, bareMinerals, Sunday Supply, Madewell, APL, Ulta Beauty, Herschel Supply, ba&sh, ASOS, American Eagle, Steve Madden, Bandier and more.
-The sale launches at 12 am PST on Thursday, August 20 and runs for 48 hours ending at 11:59 pm on Friday, August 21.
+Additionally, Afterpay is once again celebrating its U.S. customers with its bi-annual Afterpay Day, curating deals and promotions from the best fashion, beauty and lifestyle retailers and brands.
+Consumers can visit Afterpay.com to access these promotions and discounts from thousands of participating merchants such as SHEIN, tarte cosmetics, bareMinerals, Sunday Supply, Madewell, APL, Ulta Beauty, Herschel Supply, ba&sh, ASOS, American Eagle, Steve Madden, Bandier and more.
+The sales launch at 12:00 am PST on Thursday, August 20, 2020 and run for 48 hours ending at 11:59 pm PST on Friday, August 21.
+2020.

-In time for the sales, Afterpay is launching three new features designed to give customers more freedom and flexibility.
+In time for the sales, Afterpay is launching two new features designed to give customers more freedom and flexibility.

-Customers will now have visibility into their estimated spend limits, the option to reschedule payments, and the ability to pay off some or all of an outstanding balance ahead of a scheduled payment.
+Customers will now have visibility into their estimated spend limits and the option to reschedule payments.

 Melissa Davis, Afterpay's Global Chief Revenue Officer said: "This is a very exciting time for us at Afterpay.
-Just in time for Fall shopping, we are partnering with new amazing fashion, beauty and lifestyle brands that we know our customers love - while also hosting our always-popular Afterpay Day to thank you to our customers with some of the best deals in the market."
+Just in time for fall shopping, we are partnering with new amazing fashion, beauty and lifestyle brands that we know our customers love - while also hosting our always-popular Afterpay Day to say thank you to our customers with some of the best deals in the market."

 Today, more than five million U.S. customers use Afterpay at more than 15,000 top retailers after just two short years since launching in the market.